Diocese of Wilmington: 1900 to 1960

 During his 35-year tenure, Fitzmaurice oversaw an increase in the Catholic population from 34,000 to 85,000.
 To accommodate these numbers, he founded 17 new parishes, eight missions, and 19 elementary and nine secondary schools.
 Fitzmaurice encouraged participation in Catholic Charities, and founded the Catholic Welfare Guild, Catholic Youth Organization, Society for the Propagation of the Faith, and Knights of Columbus chapter in the diocese.
 He also established the Catholic Interracial Council, the Catholic Forum of the Air, the Catholic Television Guild, the Diocesan Book Forum, the Catholic Education Guild, and the Young Christian Workers.

-In 1945, Fitzmaurice ordered the Catholic parents of students in public high schools in the diocese to prohibit their children from attending sex education courses, which he described as "offensive to the Catholic conscience."
-Pope Pius XII in 1958 appointed Reverend Michael Hyle of the Archdiocese of Baltimore as coadjutor bishop in Wilmington to assist the bishop.
+In 1945, Fitzmaurice ordered the parents of Catholic students in public high schools in the diocese to prohibit their children from attending sex education courses, which he described as "offensive to the Catholic conscience."Pope Pius XII in 1958 appointed Reverend Michael Hyle of Baltimore as coadjutor bishop in Wilmington to assist the bishop.
 Fitzmaurice donated his personal residence in 1959 to provide a location for the founding of St. Edmond's Academy in Wilmington, which was named in his honor.

-1960 to present
+1960 to 1985

-When Fitzmaurice resigned in 1960 as bishop of the Diocese of Wilmington, Hyle automatically succeeded him.
+When Fitzmaurice resigned in 1960 as bishop of Wilmington, Hyle automatically succeeded him.
 He dedicated much of his administration to the implementation of the Second Vatican Council reforms, encouraging the formation of parish councils and the ecumenical movement.
-Hyle also established St. Mark's High School in Wilmington and the University of Delaware's Newman Centre (Thomas More Oratory) in Newark, Delaware.
-Hyle died in 1967 and Pope Paul VI appointed Auxiliary Bishop Thomas Mardaga from the Archdiocese of Baltimore as the next bishop of Wilmington.
+Hyle also established St. Mark's High School in Wilmington and the University of Delaware's Newman Centre (Thomas More Oratory) in Newark.
+Hyle died in 1967 and Pope Paul VI appointed Auxiliary Bishop Thomas Mardaga from Baltimore as the next bishop of Wilmington.

-During his 16-year tenure, Mardaga continued the implementation of the Second Vatican Council reformes, establishing a council for the laity and participating in ecumenical work.
-He also reorganized the diocesan curia and created a ministry for migrant workers.On May 22 1974, Paul VI transferred the two Virginia counties in the Diocese of Wilmington to the Diocese of Richmond, establishing the present territory of the diocese.
+During his 16-year tenure, Mardaga continued the implementation of the Second Vatican Council reforms, establishing a council for the laity and participating in ecumenical work.
+He also reorganized the diocesan curia and created a ministry for migrant workers.

+In 1974, Paul VI transferred the two Virginia counties in the Diocese of Wilmington to the Diocese of Richmond, establishing the present territory of the diocese.
 Following Mardaga's death in 1984, Pope John Paul II in 1985 named Auxiliary Bishop Robert Mulvee from the Diocese of Manchester as Mardaga's replacement.